Eclipseramiss/BHPAI/README.md

 ## Introduction

-**BHPAI** is a modular static malware analysis framework for Windows Portable Executable (PE) files.
+**BHPAI** is a modular malware analysis framework for Windows Portable Executable (PE) files that combines **static analysis** and **dynamic behavioral sandboxing** into a unified research pipeline.

-The framework combines:
+The framework integrates:

-* Native PE analysis
+* Native PE structural analysis
 * Automatic executable unpacking
-* Handcrafted feature engineering
+* Handcrafted static feature engineering
-* Machine learning inference
+* Machine learning inference (LightGBM)
-* Explainable Artificial Intelligence
+* Explainable Artificial Intelligence (SHAP)
 * Heuristic YARA rule generation

-into a unified offline analysis pipeline.
+* **User-mode dynamic behavioral sandbox with filesystem & registry virtualization**

 Unlike traditional signature-based antivirus engines, BHPAI does not primarily rely on signature databases or hash matching.
-Instead, it extracts a comprehensive set of structural, statistical, and behavioral indicators from PE files and uses a pre-trained **LightGBM classifier** to estimate the probability that a file is malicious.
+Instead, it extracts a comprehensive set of structural, statistical, and behavioral indicators and uses a pre-trained **LightGBM classifier** to estimate the probability that a file is malicious.

 To improve analysis accuracy, BHPAI automatically detects supported executable packers and attempts to restore packed executables before feature extraction.
-This allows the classifier to analyze the underlying program structure rather than relying solely on compressed or obfuscated data.
+Complementary to the static pipeline, the **dynamic sandbox** executes the sample in a controlled, virtualized environment, records fine-grained API-level behavior, correlates multi-stage techniques (drop-and-execute, reflective loading, process injection, persistence, etc.), and produces a behavior risk score together with detailed event logs.

-The feature extraction engine is implemented entirely in **C++** for high-performance offline analysis.
+The static feature extraction engine and the dynamic monitor are both implemented in **C++** for high performance.

 ---

 ## Core Analysis Capabilities

+### Static Analysis Components

 BHPAI currently supports the following static analysis components:

-### PE Structure Analysis
+#### PE Structure Analysis
 * PE header analysis
 * Section table analysis
 * Import table analysis